Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 The Forest Spirit's response was like sunlight breaking through storm clouds. _Together, little witch.
 Let me show you what we can do._

 Lin's staff blazed with brilliant green light as their minds truly merged for the first time.
-Massive vines erupted from the stone floor, not the hesitant tendrils from before, but great thorny barriers that wrapped around the Knowledge Hawks with devastating force.
+With a cry that was equal parts desperation and command, Lin stabbed her blackthorn staff deep into the stone floor.
+The Forest Spirit surged through her, and she poured every ounce of her will into the ancient wood, demanding it to grow, to protect, to fight.

+The staff responded.
+Roots exploded outward, burrowing through stone and earth with impossible speed, cracking the floor and walls as a monstrous bramble erupted from the ground.
+Thorny vines as thick as Lin's arm whipped through the air, lashing out at the Knowledge Hawks.
+The room was instantly transformed into a writhing, living cage of green fury.

+The bramble didn't just entangle the Hawks—it hunted them.
+Vines snaked around their wings and talons, thorns digging deep, pulling and tearing with relentless force.
+The Forest Spirit's rage and Lin's determination fused into a single, unstoppable will.
+The Hawks shrieked as they were dragged down, their limbs ripped from their bodies, pages and feathers shredded and devoured by the ever-growing mass of thorns.

+The bramble choked the room, filling every corner with twisting, grasping vines.
+The air was thick with the scent of crushed leaves and torn paper, the sound of stone cracking and monsters dying.
+Lin stood at the center, her staff glowing, her eyes wild with power and relief as the last Hawk was consumed by the living storm she had unleashed.

 The plant magic that flowed through her was beyond anything she'd ever imagined—ancient, powerful, and absolutely unstoppable.

 The Knowledge Hawks dissolved into motes of pure essence before they could steal any more memories, and Lin stood in the aftermath, her staff humming with the contentment of a Forest Spirit that had finally found its perfect partner.